onep1xel/TheAccessAgency/content/_index.md

   padding: bottom
   cards:
   - heading: What is Accessible Tourism?
-    text: Universal access in travel and hospitality means no one gets left behind – **creating better visitor experiences and boosting revenue**.
+    text: Universal access in travel and hospitality means no one gets left behind – creating better visitor experiences and boosting revenue.
 It's tourism for all and access for everyone.
     link:
       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
     text: We make places easier to visit.
-By undertaking **access audits, providing tailored access materials and building capacity** - everyone can feel they belong, participcate and contribute.
+By undertaking access audits, providing tailored access materials and building capacity - everyone can feel they belong, participcate and contribute.
     link:
       text: See our work
       url: "work"
   - heading: Services
-    text: We're **specialists in tourism**, delivering a range of services across the country – from **audits and appraisals, to strategy & training**.
-We make positive change; through recognised expertise and lived experience.
+    text: We're specialists in tourism, delivering a range of services across the country – from audits and appraisals, to strategy & training.
+We make positive change; through collaborative processes, recognised expertise, and lived experience.
     link:
       text: Take a look at our services
       url: "services"